 Factors Impacting Rating: A shift to cleaner fuels due to climate change and pollution concerns has limited mining industry opportunities.
-Health and safety risks due to exposure to fumes, mine collapses, and other accidents diminish the appeal of this occupation.
-Mine workers are more likely to be killed or to incur a non-fatal injury or illness and their injuries are more likely to be severe than workers in private industry as a whole, according to the Bureau of Labor Statistics.
+Health and safety risks due to exposure to fumes, mine collapses, and other accidents diminish this occupation's appeal.
+According to the Bureau of Labor Statistics, mineworkers are more likely to be killed or to incur a non-fatal injury or illness; their injuries are likely to be more severe than workers in the private industry as a whole.

 4. Farm Worker

 Farmworkers cultivate and fertilize fields, plant and harvest crops, and operate farm machinery.
 They convey harvested crops to storage areas.